mpadeva/SoftUni-Courses/README.md

 # SoftUni-Courses

-Demo project for SoftUni Fundamentals with Python
+Demo project for SoftUni Fundamentals with Python.I edited this on GitHub directly!✌